-The historic high-grade Storey’s Creek tungsten mine is located 3 km north of the similar-scale Aberfoyle tin mine, and are part of the broader mineralised system.
-Both prospects sit in sedimentary rocks directly above buried ‘cupolas’ of Ben Lomond Granite, which is the source of tin and tungsten mineralisation.
-Mineralisation is typically zoned from tin-dominant distal to the granite, becoming tungsten dominant downward toward the intrusive contact.
+The historic high-grade Storey’s Creek tungsten mine is located 3km north of the similar-scale Aberfoyle tin mine and is part of the same mineralised system.
+Both deposits sit in sedimentary rocks directly above buried “cupolas” of Ben Lomond granite, which is the source of tin and tungsten mineralisation.

-The deposit had a production history of more than 1.1 Mt @ 1.09% WO3 and 0.18% Sn.
-These production grades compare favourably with global tungsten deposits, and presents as an exciting exploration property.
+Storey’s Creek has a production history of more than 1.1 Mt at 1.09% WO3 and 0.18% Sn.
+These production grades compare favourably with global tungsten deposits.

-The Company sees strong potential to locate additional blind vein mineralisation in the under-explored areas nearby.
+There is strong potential to locate additional blind vein mineralisation in under-explored areas nearby.